Sam Wells (priest)

 Samuel Martin Bailey Wells (born 1965) is an English priest of the Church of England.
-Since 2012, he has been the vicar of St Martin-in-the-Fields in central London, and Visiting Professor of Christian Ethics at King's College London.
+Since 2012, he has been the vicar of St Martin-in-the-Fields in central London, and visiting professor of Christian Ethics at King's College London.
 In 2018, he was installed as Honorary Canon Theologian of Guildford Cathedral.

 Early life and education

 Wells was born in 1965 in Chatham, Ontario, Canada, to Stephen Wells, an Anglican priest, and Ruth Wells (née Moran), a midwife.
 The family moved to England when he was an infant.
-He was educated at Bristol Grammar School; originally an all-boys direct grant grammar school when he joined, the school became a independent school in 1979 and mixed sex in 1980.
+He was educated at Bristol Grammar School; originally an all-boys direct grant grammar school when he joined, the school became an independent school in 1979 and mixed sex in 1980.

 Having won a scholarship, he studied modern history at Merton College, Oxford, and graduated in 1987 with a Bachelor of Arts (BA) degree; as per tradition, his BA was promoted to a Master of Arts (MA Oxon) degree.
 From 1987 to 1988, he was a pastoral assistant at St Luke-in-the-City, Liverpool, In 1988, he entered Edinburgh Theological College to train for ordination.
 During his time at theological college, he also studied systematic theology at New College, University of Edinburgh, and graduated in 1991 with a Bachelor of Divinity (BD) degree.
 He later undertook post-graduate study in Christian ethics at Durham University, and received his Doctor of Philosophy (PhD) degree in 1996.
 His doctoral thesis was titled "How the Church performs Jesus' story: improvising on the theological ethics of Stanley Hauerwas".